 Easy to follow, helpful and with a complete guide on the subject, it is the number one authority on banishing annoying emails to Hell, where they belong.

-Not only does this program allow you to get rid of unwanted emails, but it also rolls everything into a very simple, highly organized inbox for you.
+Not only does Unroll Me allow you to get rid of unwanted emails, but it also rolls everything into a very simple, highly organized inbox for you.
 That means all of your emails are better formatted for easy sifting, reading and storage.
 Plus, it works for both Yahoo and Gmail, which means it isn’t compatible with other clients.
 But come on, who uses them anymore?

 Know of any good programs or tips for stopping annoying social network notifications?